Mastectomy in Phoenix, AZ

 - A skin-sparing mastectomy is not safe if there is a possibility that tumor cells are close to the skin.

 - Skin-sparing mastectomy leaves most of the skin over the breast intact.

 - The procedure works as well as the simple mastectomy with less scar tissue and a more natural looking reconstructed breast.

 Like the skin-sparing mastectomy, the nipple-sparing mastectomy can be in combination with the various types of mastectomy procedures.
 In this case, the nipple is also left alone.

 This is very similar to a lumpectomy, in that only a portion of the cancerous breast tissue is removed.
 This is done if detected in the very early stages of cancer.
 However, more tissue is removed during a partial mastectomy than in a lumpectomy.

-Mastectomy in Chandler, AZ
+Schedule a Mastectomy Consultation in Chandler, AZ